springernature/vpat/springerlink.md

 <td>
 Where user input errors are automatically detected by our own software, those errors are identified with warning text adjacent to the input field.
 We do not rely on visual characteristics alone (e.g. colour) to indicate user input errors.
 <br><br>
-In some parts of the site, we additionally use an <code>aria-describedby</code> property to associate error messages with invalid fields.
+In some parts of the site, we additionally use an `aria-describedby` property to associate error messages with invalid fields.
 <br><br>
 User account pages located at link.springer.com/account use unsemantic, unassociated, label elements to mark up errors.
 <br><br>